 List contains people like Albert K. Jones, William H. Ness.These notable fire deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has died in fire as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Francis Scott Key Fitzgerald was an American author of novels and short stories, whose works are the paradigmatic writings of the Jazz Age.
-He is widely regarded as one of the greatest American writers of the 20th century.
-Fitzgerald is considered a member of the "Lost Generation" of the 1920s.
+Francis Scott Key Fitzgerald (September 24, 1896 – December 21, 1940) was an American fiction writer, whose works helped to illustrate the flamboyance and excess of the Jazz Age.
+While he achieved popular success, fame, and fortune in his lifetime, he did not receive much critical acclaim until after his death.
+Perhaps the most notable member of the "Lost Generation" of the 1920s, Fitzgerald is now widely regarded as one of the greatest American writers of the 20th century.
 He finished four novels: This Side of Paradise, The Beautiful and Damned, The Great Gatsby, and Tender Is the Night.
-A fifth, unfinished novel, The Love of the Last Tycoon, was published posthumously.
-Fitzgerald also wrote many short stories that treat themes of youth and promise along with age and despair.
-Fitzgerald's work has been adapted into films many times.
-His short story, The Curious Case of ...more on Wikipedia
+A fifth, unfinished novel, The Last Tycoon, was published posthumously.
+Four collections of his short ...more on Wikipedia

 Age: Dec. at 44 (1896-1940)